zhengxwen/HIBAG/README.md

 [http://www.bioconductor.org/packages/HIBAG/](http://www.bioconductor.org/packages/HIBAG/)

+### Changes in Bioconductor Version (since v1.26.0, Y2020):

 ### Changes in Bioconductor Version (since v1.14.0, Y2017):

 * Kernel Version: v1.4
+* The kernel v1.4 outputs exactly the same parameter estimates as v1.3, and the model training with v1.4 is 1.2 times faster than v1.3.
 * Modify the kernel to support the GPU extension
-* The kernel v1.4 outputs exactly the same parameter estimates as v1.3, and the model training with v1.4 is 1.2 times faster than v1.3.

 ### Changes in Bioconductor Version (since v1.3.0, Y2013):